Komet/MediaElch/docs/contributing/continuous-integration.md

 See [Wikipedia][wikipedia_ci].
 For MediaElch this means that we have one main code branch (`master`) and each code change (i.e. Git commit) is build and tested automatically by a CI service.
-Furthermore every pull request is tested and will only be merged if all tests succeed.
+Furthermore, every pull request is tested and will only be merged if all tests succeed.

 In combination with CI, we can push our test coverage to Coverity.